-Power and Water supplies drinking water through more than 250 production bores, 160 water storage tanks and 600km of water distribution systems spread across the Territory.
+Power and Water supplies drinking water through more than 260 production bores, 170 water storage tanks and 650km of water distribution systems spread across the Territory.

-Water is provided to residents for drinking using cost-effective systems, where a number of production bores pump water from the underground aquifer to a central storage area where the water is disinfected and delivered via the distribution system using gravity.
+Water is provided to residents for drinking using cost-effective systems.
+Typically, community water supply systems consist of a number of production bores, which pump water from an underground aquifer to a central storage area, where the water is disinfected and delivered to consumers via the distribution system using gravity.

-All the water supplies are disinfected before it is delivered to customers to drink.
+All community water supplies are disinfected before it is delivered to customers to drink.

-Power and Water's Water for Healthy Communities initiative ensures appropriate water and sewerage services in Territory Growth Towns and remote communities, which includes water quality, water sustainability and wastewater management.
+Power and Water's Water for Healthy Communities initiative ensures appropriate water and sewerage services in major remote towns and remote communities, which includes water quality, water sustainability and wastewater management.
 This integrated approach is based on the principles of risk management, which focuses on adequate and safe water being available for communities and then after the water has been used, the treated wastewater is appropriately returned to the catchments.